tannyo/dialog.js/README.md

       }
     }

 * **path** - String.
 Path to dialog template files.
 This is prepended before the name of the dialog.

     I leave this blank because our site is in multiple languages.
 This allows me to have a translation of each dialog because the page translations are in sub-folders off the root folder.
-We use **esmx** for Mexico, **eses** for Spain, **zhcn** for china, ...
+For folder names we use a combination of a 2 digit language code and 2 digit country code, **esmx** for Mexico, **eses** for Spain, **zhcn** for china, ...

     Leaving this blank will cause the dialog template file to be retrieved from the current path.
-Our site is not content managed and does not reside in a database.
-Each translation only has 18 pages including dialogs.
-Being file based with some back end database functionality makes it very lightweight and fast.
 * **extension** - String.
 Extension of template file.
 This is added after the name of the dialog.
 * **replace** - Boolean.
 If true replace the contents of the dialog each time it is displayed.
 If false, retain the contents of the dialog.
 * **blocker** - String.
 Template of blocker element that contains the dialog.
 * **confirm** - Object.
   * **option_btn_start** - String.
 Template of option button.
-Use when you want 3 buttons on a confirm.
-This is the third button on the left.
+Used when you want 3 buttons on a confirm dialog.
+This will be the third button on the left.
   * **option_btn_end** - String.
 Template of the end of the option button element.
   * **option_btn_class** - String.
 Used to search for the option button to add or remove click behavior.
 Also used to remove the button if replace is set to false.